illinoistech-itm/jhajek/itmt-430/project-tutorials/three-tier-tutorial/Readme.md

 ### Downsides of a Load-Balacner

-There is definately some potential downsides of a loadbalancer.
+There is definitely some potential downsides of a loadbalancer.
 The first thing to know is that now your HTTP requests are not going directly to a webserver, they are being proxied through a load-balancer, which can make debugging more difficult.

-Load-blancers also introduce the problem of maintaining session or state across multiple nodes of the webserver tier.
+Load-balancers also introduce the problem of maintaining session or state across multiple nodes of the webserver tier.
 This concept is called `sticky-sessions` - how do you attach login session tokens to make sure each user request is sent to the same node, keeping someone logged in?

 Nginx provides [sticky sessions](https://docs.nginx.com/nginx/deployment-guides/load-balance-third-party/node-js/ "webpage to nginx sticky sessions documents") via IP Hash Load-balancing.